kesem-io/kesem-sdk/README.md

 # Login and basic security

-## CanUseFingerprint()
+## CanUseFingerprint() API Call
-Check if the device has support for fingerprints.
+Check if the mobile device has fingerprint hardware support and it can be used.
 ### Returns:
 <dl>
   <dt>error</dt>